ava-labs/avalanche-faucet-legacy/README.md

 ## Vue Application
 ### Installation
-1) Clone the repository ``git clone https://github.com/ava-labs/faucet-site.git``
+1) Clone the repository ``git clone https://github.com/ava-labs/avax-faucet.git``
-2) Go to the root directory `cd ava-faucet`
+2) Go to the root directory `cd avax-faucet`
 3) Install javascript dependencies with ``npm install``.
 4) Create a ``.env`` file by copying ``.env.example``
-5) Install Gecko, our AVA node client written in Golang to spin up a network (https://github.com/ava-labs/gecko).
+5) Install Gecko, our Avalanche node client written in Golang to spin up a network (https://github.com/ava-labs/gecko).

 ### ENV Files
 Variables beginning with ``VUE_APP_`` will get injected into the vue application.